 The third-tallest building in Chicago, the John Hancock Center, has wonderful panoramic views of the lake and surrounding skyline.
 I recommend skipping the observatory and head to the 96th-floor bar connected to the Signature Room restaurant on the 95th floor.
 Better to spend your money on a cocktail rather than on the entry fee to the observation deck.
 875 N. Michigan Ave.

 Arts Club of Chicago: A private club that has a public gallery on the first floor.
 Check out the calendar as they have some great temporary exhibitions.
 Make sure to see the Calder sculpture and the Mies van der Rohe staircase that was constructed for its original building and then moved to this new building.
-Many of the 20th century’s most celebrated visual artists received their first solo exhibitions in the United States, or the Midwest, at The Arts Club.
-They also host outside events for Porchlight Theater and other arts organizations.
+Many of the 20th century’s most celebrated visual artists received their first solo exhibitions in the United States, or the Midwest, at The Arts Club including Pablo Picasso, Alexander Calder and Marcel Duchamp.
 201 E. Ontario, east of Michigan Ave.

 Eataly: A block off of Michigan Ave. is Eataly, one of the chain’s newest international locations.
 Here you will find a wonderful market featuring Italian specialties, restaurants, a wine shop and a cooking school.
 You will find plenty of options with 23 eateries from fine dining to a Nutella Bar.
 43 E. Ohio.